waterbycounty

 What's happening with rivers in Kent County right now?

-Kent County's primary USGS streamgage on the MORGAN CREEK is currently reading 3.52 cubic feet per second — 31% of the long-term mean of 11.46 cfs.
+Kent County's primary USGS streamgage on the MORGAN CREEK has a pipeline snapshot of 3.52 cubic feet per second — 31% of the long-term mean of 11.46 cfs.
 This is well below typical — often a signal of drought stress on source water.
-For genuine real-time data, visit waterdata.usgs.gov.
+For the latest gauge feed, visit waterdata.usgs.gov.

 How does Kent County water compare to the Maryland average?